 8 More Reasons to Go to Therapy

 Why go to therapy?
-The Huffington Post recently published an article titled “8 Signs You Should See a Therapist.”
-Huff Po (the specific author isn’t clear) points out that “while one in five American adults suffer from some form of mental illness, only about 46-65 percent with moderate-to-severe impairment are in treatment.”
-They noted that some problems that don’t qualify as severe mental illness can benefit from treatment and illuminated the symptoms that may warrant psychotherapy:
+Huffington Post recently published an article titled, “8 Signs You Should See a Therapist,” which points out that “while one in five American adults suffer from some form of mental illness, only about 46-65 percent with moderate-to-severe impairment are in treatment.”
+The article noted that some problems that don’t qualify as severe mental illness can benefit from treatment and illuminated the symptoms that may warrant psychotherapy:

 - Everything you feel is intense

 - You’ve suffered a trauma and you can’t stop thinking about it